 Grassy area with picnic tables

-Drinking fountains for dogs & humans.
+Drinking fountains for dogs & humans

 *Review complete Dog Beach Rules on our FAQ page.*

 Maintain control of your dog at all times.
+Dogs must remain leashed until you are on the beach sand.

 Under existing city ordinance, dogs must remain leashed.
 However, for the past several years only unleashed, potentially dangerous dogs have been cited or removed.

 If your dog is new to Dog Beach, take it slow.
 Keep them on their leash until you can be sure of how they will react to the sand, sea, and especially other dogs and people.
+Dogs must remain leashed until you or on the beach sand.

 Protect your pet with a license tag on your pet's collar.
 This is good insurance in helping reunite you with your animal if your pet should become lost.
-Ninety-eight percent of the dogs impounded wearing a license return home.

 Owners MUST pick up after their dogs and dispose of used bags in the trash cans.
 Doggie waste bags are available free of charge for this purpose.
 Please take only what you need for immediate use.
 Doggie waste bags are our largest single expense and we rely entirely on donations to provide them.